 - Accumulate accident data for use of risk assessments, etc. and prepare safety-related statistics.

-In terms of the types of accidents, Falls of 2 meters or more were the most frequent, followed by free falls, entrapment, and Flying and falling objects.
+In terms of the types of accidents, Falls of 2 meters or more were the most frequent, followed by Getting caught, Falls of less than 2 meters, and Slips and trips.

-The number of accidents resulting in four or more days off work inclined from 42 accidents to 61 accidents.
+The number of accidents resulting in four or more days off work was 59, a decrease of 2 from the previous year.

 Mechanism for Handling Complaints